Vaultionizer/vault-docs/docs/pm/srs.md

 The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.

 #### 3.9.4 Communication Interfaces
-The server and hardware will communicate using the http protocol.
+The server and hardware will communicate using the https/websocket protocol.

 ### 3.10 Licensing Requirements